 Some examples include Jim Beam's "time for a change," which was a promotion during the 2008 presidential election.
 Prior to the 2013 Super Bowl that found two brothers coaching on opposite sides of the field, a drink called the Harbaugh bloody Sunday was promoted.
 The 1915 creation of Harry MacElhone, the French 75, was named for a piece of artillery used in the First World War.

-There is always a sports team or championship game, a news event, a political or social movement, and many other notables to offer inspiration.
+There's always a sports team or championship game, a news event, a political or social movement, or some other notable thing to offer inspiration.
 But keep in mind that if you want your drink to (potentially) last through time, you may want to avoid names that are too timely or trendy.

 It's also best not to be offensive.
 It's a tricky thing, especially when you're trying to add humor or satire to the name.
 The Irish car bomb is a perfect example and its creator regrets giving it that title.
 It's a hit in America, and many don't think about the name because it's a "bomb" drink.
 Yet it would be extremely offensive to order it in Ireland or Northern Ireland, where people died in actual car bombings.
 Many Irish Americans take great offense to it as well.
 For that reason, today, it is often called the Irish slammer.Continue to 5 of 6 below.

 05 of 06

-Another popular source of inspiration is a celebrity or famous person of past or present.
+Another popular source of inspiration is a celebrity or famous person of the past or present.
 It was a popular approach in the early 20th century—the Golden Age of Cocktails—though it remains a good option today.

 06 of 06

 Art, Literature, and Popular Culture